edward-n-ward/MAI-SIM/README.txt

 ****************************************************

-This is the master branch for the MAI-SIM repository and is the most stable release associated with the publication.
+This is the master branch for the MAI-SIM repository associated with publication.
+This current branch is static and any future devleopments will take place in the development branch.